MBashov/MagmaHeaven/README.md

 ## SoftUni JS Back-End Course Exam Preparation Task

 This project is part of my **exam preparation** for the **SoftUni JS Back-End course**.
-Here I am geting acquainted with the provided HTML and CSS by SoftUni to create an application for the beauty of volcanoes.🌋
+Here I am getting acquainted with the provided HTML and CSS by SoftUni to create an application for the beauty of volcanoes.🌋

 # Table of Contents